JuliaDynamics/DiscreteEvents.jl/README.md

     process!(SP(i+1, serve, ch2, ch1, "bar", i+1, *))
 end

-start!(𝐶)     # start all processes, registered to the central clock 𝐶 put!(ch1, 1)  # put first token into channel 1
+put!(ch1, 1)  # put first token into channel 1

-sleep(0.1)    # give the processes some time to startup

 run!(𝐶, 10)   # an run for 10 time units
 ```